Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

 Let me introduce you to the best gluten-free gingerbread cake!
-Full of rich holiday spice and soft-crumbed texture thanks to oat flour.
+It's full of rich holiday spice and soft-crumbed texture thanks to oat flour.

-Gingerbread is the flavor you want to help celebrate the season, and whether you dust your cake with powdered sugar or top it with cream cheese icing, this recipe is one you’ll come to again and again.
+Gingerbread is the flavor you want to help celebrate the season, and whether you need a gluten-free version or not, this cake recipe is one you'll come to again and again.

-a few squares of gluten free gingerbread stacked on a plate
+a few squares of gluten free gingerbread cake stacked on a plate

 Super-Moist Gingerbread Cake with Oat Flour

-You might be more familiar with gingerbread in the form of cookies and houses, but today I’m sharing an easy cake recipe with all those traditional flavors and a buttery, soft texture.
+You might be more familiar with gingerbread in the form of cookies and houses, but today I'm sharing an easy gluten-free version of my classic gingerbread cake with all those traditional flavors and a buttery, soft texture.

-Instead of regular all-purpose flour, we use homemade oat flour; it’s so easy to make and gives this recipe a golden flavor that complements the richness of molasses, maple syrup, and ginger spice!
+Instead of regular all-purpose flour, I use homemade oat flour; it's so easy to make and gives this recipe a golden flavor that complements the richness of molasses, maple syrup, and ginger spice!

 Ingredients